Hi, I'm Austin Riba.

 I may be available for software consultancy.
 Contact me if you are interested in working together.

-Current Interests With 10+ years of human history in the browser.
+Current Interests With 10+ years of human history in the world, and the cool icon that would click on something so obviously terrible.

 With 10+ years of experience with Python and Django, it will always have a place in my ❤️.
 However, I'm a firm believer in the craft of software engineering in general and remain committed to continuous learning.